GeLee-Q/Manual-Operations/README.md

 ![dataset](figs/dataset.png)
 ![dataset](figs/table.png)

-## how to annotation the wild operation
+## how to annotate the wild operation

 ![dataset](figs/how_to_annotate.png)